- Many users encounter the This document is trying to access PDF error message when a PDF attempts to connect to an Internet site.

 This document is trying to access PDF message can create many problems for average users wanting a reliable PDF experience.
 We’ve been working on this with real progress thanks to the previously described solutions.

 In order to fix this, you should disable the Protected Mode in Adobe Reader.
 Open the Edit menu, then go to Preferences and select Security (Enhanced).
-Uncheck Enable protected mode at startup checkbox.
-Also, make sure you install the latest updates for Adobe Reader.
+Also, if there is an error opening this document, try out our solutions to fix it with ease.

 You can check for updates by opening Adobe Reader and clicking Help -> Check for updates or you can get the most updated AR version by downloading it for free from the official webpage.
-Alternatively, you can repair the PDF file with PDFaid.com or extract pages from it using the Sejda PDF extractor.
+Alternatively, you can repair the PDF file with PDFaid.com.